 Is it possible?
-Yes, of course.
-If you are a Voluum user, you already can use it.
+Yes, with ease.
+If you are a Voluum user, you already can benefit from it.

 Should you be worried?
-No. You should read this article to learn more about how cookies are used in tracking, what the lack of support for cookies will mean for the advertising industry and how Voluum is already prepared for the future.
-This is much more productive than being worried.
+Definitely no. You should read this article to learn more about how cookies are used in tracking, what cookieless tracking even is, what the lack of support for cookies will mean for the advertising industry and how Voluum is already prepared for the future.
+This is more productive than being worried.

-Cookies are small text files left by the web browser to store personal data about a user session.
-They were used to save such information as web page language settings, text fields that were filled previously, login information or the contents of a shopping cart.
+Cookies are small text files left by a web browser to store personal data about a user session.
+They were used to save information such as web page language settings, text fields that were filled previously, login information or the contents of a shopping cart.

-First party cookies are calling the same domain name that you are currently visiting.
+First party cookies call to the same domain name that you are currently visiting.
 So if you are on the CNN.com site, first party cookies make requests (“call”) to the CNN.com domain.

 The other type of cookies are third party cookies that call other domains.
 In our example, a third party cookie would call the anotherdomain.com domain while a user is visiting the CNN.com page.

 Calling third party domains had become the root cause of all controversies with cookie technology.
 They record user level data such as clicks, time on site, device type or mouse gesture movements.
 In theory, this is anonymous data but this data collection allows to create a complete marketing profile of a user.

 Usually third party cookies are used to call various analytical, behavioral data measurement and ad tracking platforms.
 With the growing emphasis on data privacy, avoiding data breaches and user control over their own information, such calls to unknown domains are, well, problematic.